 Water Shoes: Please bring shoes you can wear in the water exploring tide pools to protect your feet from sharp rocks.
 Old sneakers work great.
 Sturdy hiking sandals that protect your toes, like Keens, also work.
 Teva style sandals that strap on securely are ok, but don’t protect toes.
 Flip-flops are not adequate foot protection and fall off in the water.

-Knives: You may send your child with a sharp, fixed-blade knife with sheath and with a blade 4” or shorter.
+- For this camp please send your child with a sharp, fixed-blade knife with a sheath and with a blade 4” or shorter.
+Smaller students may find a smaller blade easier to work with.
 NO SERRATION.
 Serrated blades are not good for carving projects and are difficult to sharpen.
-Folding “pocket” knives are not allowed at our camps for carving projects.
+Knife safety will be taught and campers will be supervised in their use.
+Folding “pocket” knives are not allowed at our camps for our projects.

 Shellfish License: Teens will need a shellfish or fishing license if they want to fish or harvest.
 (No crab endorsement.)
 Buy locally or online from WDFW web site.
 We will provide oyster knives for teens to use and you can bring your own.
 Harvest is dependent on safe conditions and healthy waters.